chetansb77/chetansb77/README.md

 - ⚡ Fun fact: ...
 -->

-- 👷‍♂️ Passionate software engineer with around 5 years of experience in developing Full Stack Web Applications
+- 👷🏻‍♂️ Passionate Software Engineer with around 5 years of experience in developing Full Stack Web Applications
+- 💪🏻 Expertise lies in creating robust, scalable, and user-friendly applications that cater to the specific needs of my clients.
+- ☁ Cloud certified engineer in Azure